With Valentine’s Day upon us, The Backdrop explores the mysterious and complicated topic of human relationships.

 Paul Eastwick: That's a great question.
 So there are a number of different ways that we've tried to tackle this problem.
 Basically looking at can we figure out where the unique pairings are that this person belongs with this particular other person than that that's really going to create good fit.
 And we've used machine learning processes to try to do this at various points in the past.
 So we've conducted a number of speed dating events.
 Now, speed dating, for those of your listeners who may not be familiar if you have a heterosexual speed dating event, what you're doing is you're introducing a whole set of men and women to each other, and all of the different pairings are going to get a chance to meet each other for a few minutes.
 Some of these pairs will end up liking each other.
 Some of these pairs won't end up liking each other.
 There are popular people, there are unpopular people.
 But what we wanted to try to do was to use machine learning to take all of the data that people reported about themselves prior to the speed dating event, prior to meeting any of these people and try to figure out well which pairs ended up liking each other more than you'd expect due to chance.
 What we end up finding is that it's certainly possible to predict who is generally going to be selective or unselective at these events.
 So some people are kind of willing to date anybody and other people are a little bit pickier.
 Some people end up being very popular at these events, and other people end up being less popular.
 Right?
 You might imagine that, you know, people who are going to be especially attractive, they end up being more popular.
 But our machine learning paradigm could find no evidence that any of the unique pairings could be predicted from any of the variables that these people reported about themselves ahead of time.
 So in other words, we generally tend to like popular people.
 That is certainly true.
 But there was no amount of matching that we could get to take place from all of these variables ahead of time.
 And that was really our first clue that maybe there is something about matching that really can't be done that can't be predicted from anything that you'd be reporting before you actually meet somebody face to face.

 Soterios Johnson: So it sounds like the whole kind of endeavor is I don't want to say up to chance, but I mean, you're saying like, there's no predictability to it.
 I mean, so you just as you say, you really just have to put yourself out there and just meet a lot of people.
+Right?

-Paul Eastwick: Right?
-I mean, I guess I would say there is little predictability when it comes to compatibility.
+Paul Eastwick: I mean, I guess I would say there is little predictability when it comes to compatibility.
 Right?
 That compat -- if compatibility is the thing that we really want to fundamentally understand.
 And, you know, compatibility I'm deliberately pitting against things like popularity and things like selectivity, right?
 I want to think about compatibility as separate from those things.
 I can predict who's selective.
 We've got lots of data that can do that and we can predict who's going to be popular.
 But it's that compatibility element that I really want to understand.
 And, you know, I think most people want to understand the compatibility component of relationships, too.
 Right?
 I mean, that's sort of, you know, it's it's pretty easy to tell who the popular people are going to be.
 But, you know, what you want to do is try to find the pairing that is right for you, somebody that clicks with you.
 And I think the the realization that a lot of people working in this field are starting to have is that people kind of figure out compatibility along the way.
 And oftentimes what that probably means is they're also creating it along the way as they get to know a particular person and as they start to form a more, you know, a closer, more interdependent relationship with that other person.

 Paul Eastwick: Yes, that's right.
-And I think we're you certainly find the biggest, most powerful effects when you look at relationships.
-Research is when you ask people to reflect on sort of how well you handle conflict in your relationship, how well you and your partner sort of navigate your different goals and your different needs together.
+And I think where you certainly find the biggest, most powerful effects when you look at relationships research is when you ask people to reflect on sort of how well you handle conflict in your relationship, how well you and your partner sort of navigate your different goals and your different needs together.
 You know, if we now jump ahead to relationships that are well formed and well established, these things end up being really, really important in terms of, you know, making people feel like they're in a satisfying partnership that's meeting their needs and that they want to stay committed to.
-But a lot of the way that people come to handle conflict well, a lot of the way that people come to sort of find ways of balancing between both partners needs and goals is to sort of dance that happens over an extended period of time.
+But a lot of the way that people come to handle conflict well, a lot of the way that people come to sort of find ways of balancing between both partners' needs and goals is a sort of dance that happens over an extended period of time.
 You sort of learn what works and what doesn't work in your relationship.
 And in many ways, one of the trickiest things is as you're sort of building the relationship along the way, how do you select and keep the things that are working well for you and get rid of the things that aren't working well for you and ends up being pretty challenging because in many cases, the things that might have worked for you in a prior relationship or in some sort of alternative relationship might not be the things that end up working for you in your current relationship.

 Soterios Johnson: So when you say you mean you say like compatibility is kind of built along the way?
 Does that mean that, you know, two seemingly incompatible people could actually become compatible if they were willing to work at it?